Atlanta Falcons vs. Detroit Lions NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Atlanta has combined with its opponents to put up more than 42.5 points in nine of 14 games this season.
+- Atlanta and its opponents have gone over the current 42.5-point total in nine of 14 games this season.

 - Falcons games this season feature an average total of 47.5 points, a number 5.0 points higher than Sunday's over/under.